-The Associate in Science degree in Veterinary Technology combines traditional classroom instruction with intensive hands-on laboratory and practical experience utilizing live animals in a clinical setting.
+The Associate in Science in Veterinary Technology degree combines traditional classroom instruction with intensive hands-on laboratory and practical experience utilizing live animals in a clinical setting.
 Students enrolled in the program will receive didactic and practical training in pharmacology, radiology, anesthesiology, surgical assisting, dentistry, nutrition, and veterinary office procedures and will learn how to perform over 200 skill sets deemed essential by the American Veterinary Medical Association (AVMA).
 During the final year of the program, students will intern at some of the over 20 preceptor clinics and shelters associated with Windward CC where their skills will be evaluated and critiqued by industry professionals.
-Not only does this experience allow students to hone and apply their skills in a real world setting, it will also serve as a bridge to future employment.
+Not only does this experience allow students to hone and apply their skills in a real-world setting, but it will also serve as a bridge to future employment.
 The program is accredited by the AVMA.

 There is a $100 professional fee each semester for the first year and a $300 professional fee each semester for the second year (subject to increase based on program cost and institutional approval).

 Students must go through a competitive application process to be accepted into the second year.
 Acceptance is based on:

 - GPA above 2.0 & “C” or better in all VETA courses

 - Clinical aptitude & attendance

 - Letters of recommendation (2)

 - Documentation of work in the veterinary field

 After completing the program, students will be able to: